uviclibraries/nvivo-advanced/act-1-cases.md

     <img src="images/NVivo15/14-CaseClassification4.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

-16. Now that your classification sheet is ready, we need to link it to your cases, so we can gather further data from them.
-To do that, we will go back to **CASES-> SELECT ALL OUR FILES->RIGHT CLICK ON THEM->GO TO THE BOTTOM OF THE LIST ON CLASSIFICATION->CLICK ON “ATTRIBUTES FOR BIOGRAPHIES ANALYSIS”** as below, your NVivo will process the command and link each case to the attribute sheet you created:
+16. Now that your classification sheet is ready, we need to link it to your cases so we can add attributes and further information.
+To do this:
+    1. Go back to **Cases** in the Navigation pane.
+    2. Select **all** your cases (all the files you created as cases).
+    3. Right-click on the selected cases.
+    4. Scroll down to **Classification** at the bottom of the menu.
+    5. Choose **Attributes for Biographies Analysis** (or the name of the classification you created).
+NVivo will process the command and link each case to the classification sheet.
     <img src="images/act-2/16-2b.png" alt="hierarchy chart" style="width:300px; margin-left:10px">

     <img src="images/NVivo15/15-CaseClassification5.png" alt="hierarchy chart" style="width:540px; margin-left:10px;">

-17. Now go to the left pane on **CASE CLASSIFICATION->DOUBLE CLICK IN YOUR “ATTRIBUTES FOR BIOGRAPHIES ANALYSIS” SHEET IN THE MIDDLE OF YOUR NVIVO INTERFACE->ON THE RIGHT SIDE OPEN YOUR CLASSIFICATION SHEET.**

-    You will see that your case classification sheet is created and all the attributes and attributes value are there.
-It will look like the image below:
+17. Now, let’s open your classification sheet:
+    1. In the left Navigation pane, go to **Case Classifications**.
+    2. Double-click your **‘Attributes for Biographies Analysis’** classification in the middle List View.
+    3. Your classification sheet will open on the right side of the NVivo interface.
     <img src="images/NVivo15/16-CaseClassification6.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 18.	**Let’s begin our analysis.** As you can see, below each attribute there is an unassigned value, you can now click on each of them and start attributing answer to each attribute.
 In order to do that, you will need to read through the files you imported, they are located in two places (under files and under cases).